 What are your general impressions of finding information about VET TEC providers and programs in the GI Bill Comparison Tool?

 What additional enhancements or features would you recommend to improve the overall usefulness of this site?
+Make it really simple.

 How likely are you to use the GI Bill Comparison Tool in real life?
+It’s easy.

 Thinking about how you typically behave, would you be most likely to use the GIBCT on a desktop, tablet or phone?
+It would be easier on my phone because I’m on it all the time.
+Wasn’t difficult to use on a laptop.

 Do you have any additional thoughts or comments you'd like to share?

-Thank-You and Closing

-[The moderator concludes each session by thanking the participant for their time and for offering his/her opinions and suggestions.]

-Thank you very much for taking the time to give us your feedback today.
-We really appreciate your help!